Zakaria16/subscription_demo/README.md

-#Subscription Demo
+# Subscription Demo
 > user authentication was not taken into consideration, so with some endpoint userid is being sent which not be the case for when authentication was in place.
 With authenticatio in place the user id should be read from the
 > autenticated user session.

+## setup
+make a copy of `.env.example` as `.env`
-setup .env variable to suite your development environment

-Setup a database on your mysql server and change this fields in the env
+Modify the .env variables to suite your development environment setup a database on your mysql server and change this fields in the env

 ```
 DB_CONNECTION=mysql